BlossomiShymae/RiotBlossom/BlossomiShymae.RiotBlossomDocs/content/tutorials/dd.md

 var perk = perkStyleDictionary[8214];
 ```

-## Fetch a item metainfo
+## Fetch an item meta info

 League of Legends shop items are simply called items.

-Moonstone Renewer has a item ID of `6617`.
+Moonstone Renewer has an item ID of `6617`.
 Let us try to do the following:

 ```csharp
 var version = await client.DataDragon.GetLatestVersionAsync();